isildonmez/files_and_serialization_projects/event_manager/notes/event_manager_project.md

 	- Columns are unable to support a value which contain a comma (,) character.

 > *Look for a Solution before Building a Solution*

+## Iteration 1: Parsing with CSV

+- `:headers => true` treats the first row as a header instead of a data row.
+- `:header_converters => :symbolize` parameter then converts each cell in the header row into Ruby symbol.